 Duke Engineering faculty members lead by example, creating start-ups and filing patents for new inventions.

-David Brady: Cofounder, Centice.
-Centice builds field laboratories for chemical analysis.
+Centice: Co-founded by Dr. Brady, Sentice builds field laboratories for chemical analysis.
 Centice instruments are used by first responders in drug enforcement and security.

 Collaborate with Us

 If you have a research opportunity, contact a faculty member or center directly.
 If you're not sure where to start, contact us.

 Interested in a private industry-academic partnership?
 Learn how our Corporate and Industry Relations office can help.

 Applied Quantum Technologies: Provides order-of-magnitude improvements in cost, size, performance or power consumption for optical sensing systems.
 AQT merged with Blue Angel Optics, which Dr. Brady founded, in 2008.

 Ashutosh Chilkoti, BME